Dj-Codeman/doge/README.md

 <h4>Website</h4>
     <p><s> I will make a website at some point... for the time being nothing to drastic has changed from the dog <a href=" https://dns.lookup.dog">website</a>
     </s></p>
     <p> The original website no-longer exists.
-I'll make a new website for doge.... at some point</p>
+I'll make a new website for dog_community.... at some point</p>
 </div>